Salting focuses on:

 The salted network in Northern Ireland is fairly extensive.

-Details of all salting routes are available from the TransportNI Divisional offices during normal office hours (9.00 am to 5.00 pm Monday to Friday).
+Details of all salting routes are available from the Department for Infrastructure Roads divisional offices during normal office hours (9.00 am to 5.00 pm, Monday to Friday).